-Following the closing of the XTI Merger (refer to Note 5 of the Notes to Condensed Consolidated Financial Statements), we are primarily an aircraft development company.
+Following the closing of the XTI Merger, we are primarily an aircraft development company.
 We also provide real-time location systems ("RTLS") for the industrial sector, which was our focus prior to the closing of the XTI Merger.
 Headquartered in Englewood, Colorado, XTI Aerospace is developing a vertical takeoff and landing ("VTOL") aircraft that is designed to take off and land like a helicopter and cruise like a fixed-wing business aircraft.
-We believe our initial configuration, the TriFan 600, will be one of the first civilian fixed-wing VTOL aircraft that offers the speed and comfort of a business aircraft and the range and versatility of VTOL for a wide range of customer applications, including private aviation for business and high net worth individuals, emergency medical services, and commuter and regional air travel.
+We believe our initial configuration, the TriFan 600, will be one of the first civilian fixed-wing VTOL aircraft that offers the speed, range, and comfort of a business aircraft and the versatility of a helicopter for a wide range of customer applications, including private aviation for business and high net worth individuals, emergency medical services, and commuter and regional air travel.
 Since 2013, we have been engaged primarily in developing the design and engineering concepts for the TriFan 600, building and testing a two-thirds scale unmanned version of the TriFan 600, generating pre-orders for the TriFan 600, and seeking funds from investors to enable the Company to build full-scale piloted prototypes of the TriFan 600, and to eventually engage in commercial production and sale of TriFan 600 aircraft.